hk-coursera/data-cleaning-assignment/CodeBook.md

 ###Performed data cleaning:

-Data from test/X_test.txt and train/X_train.txt with joined 'Activity' and 'SubjectId' columns was merged into single .csv file.
+Data from test/X_test.txt and train/X_train.txt with joined 'Activity' and 'SubjectId' columns was merged and summarized.

 Inertial Signals data from original data set was ignored and is not present in this one.